spartensor/hamsi-mf/README.md

 |100|10M|1000|0.5|0.05|0.729|
 |100|20M|1000|0.5|0.05|0.808|

+These are the best results we got so far by random restarts and different algorithm parameters; it is possible that the results can be further improved with more careful tuning.

-Please see the following sections for more information about replicating these results.
-Note that these are the best results we got so far by trying out different parameters, and not necessarily the best possible results.
+Please see the following sections for more information about replicating the simulation results.

 ## Input data format
-HAMSI admits a sparse matrix, represented as follows in a plain text file:
+The input is a sparse matrix, represented as follows in a plain text file:
 ```
 ndim
 size1 size2